OurBnB/OurBnB/README.md

 ![Screenshot](./static/images/screenshot-tablet-view.jpg)

 # Ourbnb app

-## Find and book accommodation worldwide
+## Find and book accommodation
+**Ourbnb** allows you to browse, find and book various accommodation in three locations (London, New York and Sydney) based on selected dates.
+Each property displays a full description with a map and a form to make a booking.
+It has a responsive layout for mobile, tablet and desktop screen sizes giving a user-friendly experience.

 > [Visit the live demo](#)
 > [View the repo on Github](https://github.com/OurBnB/OurBnB)

 ---

-## Objective > what does it do?
-**Ourbnb** is similar to Airbnb, allowing you to find and book accomodation worldwide.
-It has a responsive layout for mobile, tablet and desktop screen sizes giving a user-friendly experience.

 ## Installation and set up
 Clone the project and run `npm install`